duneroadrunner/SaferCPlusPlus/README.md

 `TXScopeFixedPointer<>` is a (zero-overhead) "non-owning" pointer to objects that are known (at compile-time) to outlive it.

 ### TXScopeFixedPointer
 `TXScopeFixedPointer<>`s are (zero-overhead) "non-owning", non-retargetable pointers.
-They may only be declared such that they do not outlive the scope in which they are declared (i.e. basically as non-static local variables, and may only point to objects known (at compile-time) to live at least that long.
+They may only be declared such that they do not outlive the scope in which they are declared (i.e. basically as (or members/"possessions" of) non-static local variables), and may only point to objects known (at compile-time) to live at least that long.
+By default (when the `MSE_SCOPEPOINTER_ENABLED` preprocessor symbol hasn't been defined), `TXScopeFixedPointer<>`s are just type aliases of raw pointers.
+In the case where the `MSE_SCOPEPOINTER_ENABLED` preprocessor symbol has been defined, `TXScopeFixedPointer<>`s have the additional restriction that they cannot be reassigned (after initialization to point to a different target object).

 usage example: